DOG BITE ATTORNEYS IN SAN DIEGO, CALIFORNIA

-If you were bitten by a dog in San Diego, California, or surrounding areas, our attorneys at the Law Offices of Barry Pasternack can advocate for your rights, negotiate with the insurance company, and fight for your best interests.
+If you were bitten by a dog in San Diego, California, or surrounding areas, our San Diego dog bite lawyers at Pasternack Injury Law Group can advocate for your rights, negotiate with the insurance company, and fight for your best interests.
 We also represent victims of dog bite incidents in Ramona, Chula Vista, Julian, Oceanside, National City, El Cajon, and Imperial County.

 Dog bite laws vary from one state to another.
 While some states hold dog owners strictly liable for bites, others do not.
 While some states recognize the “one-free-bite rule,” others do not.
 Thus, if you were bitten by a dog in California, you need to understand the state’s laws and regulations pertaining to dog bites.